lake-wg/authz/draft-selander-lake-authz.md

 #### Processing in V

 V receives the voucher response from W over the secure connection.
+If present, V decrypts and verifies opaque_state as received from W. If that verification fails then EDHOC is discontinued.
-V decrypts and verifies opaque_state, as received from W, and if successful responds to U with EDHOC message_2.
+If the voucher response is successfully received from W, then V responds to U with EDHOC message_2 as described in {{V_2}}.

 # REST Interface at W {#rest_interface}